Cadasta/cadasta-docs/en/06-geoodkcollect.md

 #### Trouble Loading Your Questionnaire

-##### I can't connect to the Cadasta server because my username and password aren't working.
+##### ISSUE: I can't connect to the Cadasta server because my username and password aren't working.
 (And yes, I've checked to make sure they're correct!)

 The easiest thing to do here is to go to the Cadasta platform and change your password.
 Then, return to GeoODK and load your password there.

-##### I'm getting a message that says to "Please wait a few moments," but it's been much much longer than that.
+##### ISSUE: I'm getting a message that says to "Please wait a few moments," but it's been much much longer than that.

 ![](/assets/geo-odk-error-1-wait-a-moment-forever.png)